 While most herbs can be infused either dried or fresh, herbal oils can turn rancid or grow mold, especially if fresh herbs are used due to the water content.

 Infused oils that exhibit any change in color, scent, clarity, or taste should be discarded for safety.

 There are two basic methods to prepare herbal-infused oils: Cold infusion or Hot infusion.

 Cold or Solar Infusion is the simplest method but it takes a long time, usually around 3-6 weeks

-- Fill a clean, completely dry glass jar 1/3-2/3 full of herbs.
+- Fill a clean, completely dry glass jar 1/3-2/3 full of dried herbs.
 Dried herbs will expand, so do not to fill more than half way.

 - Completely cover the herbs by filling the entire jar with your oil of choice.
 Do not want to leave an air gap at the top since it will promote oxidation and spoilage.

 - Stir gently with a wooden stick to remove air bubbles trapped inside.
 The oil needs to be in direct contact with all parts of the herb to minimize the mold formation.
 You can gently warm the oil first to get things going.